jschmer/jMatic/doc/DOC.md

     homematicType: enum(logic, number, option, string),
     displayValue: Converted boolean/int/float/string, // == value
     value: Unconverted value from XML API as a string, // == unconvertedValue
+    writeable: boolean,

     // specifics for different homematicTypes
+    constraints: {
         min: number, // used for number
         max: number, // used for number
+    }
     unit: string, // used for number
     valueMapping: { // used for logic, option
       value0: mappedValue0,